flyhuge/learngit/readme.txt

-Git is a dist version control system.
+Git is a distaaa version control system.
 Git is free software.